-AASB 15 Leases Revenue from contracts with customers
+AASB 15 Revenue from contracts with customers

-AASB 15 (2015) Revenue from contracts with customers, establishes a comprehensive framework for the recognition of revenue and additional disclosures about revenue.
+AASB 15 Revenue from contracts with customers, establishes a comprehensive framework for determining whether, how much, and when revenue is recognised.
+AASB 15 supersedes AASB 118 Revenue, and AASB 111 Construction Contracts along with a number of interpretations.
 AASB 15 is effective for annual reporting periods beginning on or after 1 January 2018, with early adoption permitted.
-The Credit Union does not expect the application of AASB 15 will have any impact on its financial statements.
+The Credit Union will apply AASB 15 from 1 July 2018.
+The Credit Union does not anticipate the application of this standard will have any significant impact on its financial statements.